raydiak/Inline-Lua/README.md

 The API is incomplete, and error reporting is crude.
 The "Inline::" part is arguably NYI, as the present interface is object-oriented.

-Switching between Lua versions is clumsy and there is no auto-detection; see Requirements below.
+There is no auto-detection of available Lua versions, and switching between them isn't composable; see Requirements below.

-Value conversion between Lua and Perl has no concept of references yet;
+Translation between Lua and Perl has no concept of references yet.
-see Values further down.
+Particularly, this makes it mostly impossible to use tables as objects or classes from Perl; see Values further down.

 No provisions are made for growing Lua's stack beyond its initial size (which defaults to 20).
 Therefore, passing deeply-nested data structures to Lua may